 It is the PERFECT collaborative work space and looks super cute in our homeschool area, too.

-BEFORE AND AFTER MAKEOVER PICTURES : HOMESCHOOL TABLE / DESK
+BEFORE AND AFTER MAKEOVER PICTURES: HOMESCHOOL TABLE / HOMESCHOOL DESK

 It’s not shown in the pictures, but the ends of the table also pull out and pop up for an even bigger space to work!

-You can see our smaller (computer) desk on the right hand side against the wall/window and we put the table in the center of the room.
+You can see the ideas for homeschool space was to put our smaller computer desk on the right hand side against the wall/window and we put the table in the center of the room.

 Even when we are working on separate projects, the space I created is such that I can just turn from my work and help her with something next to me or at the table behind me.